ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

 ~~~~~~~~~~~~~~~

 Debug your Ray app as you would when developing locally.
 After you are done debugging this particular
-breakpoint, click the "Disconnect" button in the debugging toolbar so you can join another breakpoint
+breakpoint, click the "Disconnect" button in the debugging toolbar so you can join another task
 in the "Paused Tasks" list.